 Main job location.
 Your main job location is usually the place where you spend most of your working time.
+This could be your office, plant, store, shop, or other location.
 If there is no one place where you spend most of your working time, your main job location is the place where your work is centered, such as where you report for work or are otherwise required to "base" your work.

 Union members.
 If you work for several employers on a short-term basis and you get work under a union hall system (such as a construction or building trades worker), your main job location is the union hall.

 More than one job.
 If you have more than one job at any time, your main job location depends on the facts in each case.
 The more important factors to be considered are: